Particles

 How to Identify an Adverb Particle from a Preposition?

-The crucial difference between particles and prepositions is that particles do not and cannot introduce a prepositional phrase, but the preposition in a phrasal verb always will.
+The main difference between particles and prepositions is that particles do not and cannot introduce a prepositional phrase, but the preposition in a phrasal verb always does.
 Let's compare some examples:

 All my old books were taking up space in the bedroom.

-'Up' in the phrasal verb 'take up' changes the meaning of the verb, but it does not introduce a prepositional phrase expressing direction, location, time, or possession.
+'Up' in the phrasal verb 'take up' changes the meaning of the verb, but it does not introduce a prepositional phrase.
 So, it is a particle.

 Do you have a few minutes to look over these articles?